xstudios/socialappframework/docs/saf_session.md

 # SAF Session Class
-The SAF Session class is a small class with a simple task: Maintain a session that contains vital signed request, fan page and user data.
+The SAF Session class is a small class with a simple task: Maintain a session that contains vital fan page and user data.

 ##Public Methods
-This document **does not** outline each of the methods available since its methods are the same methods available to each individual class (with a few exceptions):
+This document **does not** outline each of the methods available since its methods are the same methods available to both the Fan Page and Facebook User classes (with a few exceptions).

-* Signed Request
-* Fan Page
-* Facebook User

 The only difference being that all public methods available to SAF Session are static methods.

 Usage Example:

-    // signed request
+    // start session
-    SAF_Session::getSignedRequestData();
+    $saf_session = new SAF_Session(SAF_Config::getAppID());

     // user
     SAF_Session::getUserData();